telosnetwork/obe-indexer/README.md

 ## Operator Setup

 Nodeos Setup:
-The OBE Indexer does not have functionality for handeling forks so it must be pointed at a nodeos instance running in irreversible mode.
+The OBE Indexer does not have functionality for handling forks so it must be pointed at a nodeos instance running in irreversible mode.
 More on that can be read here: https://developers.eos.io/manuals/eos/v2.2/nodeos/features/storage-and-read-modes

 Within your nodeos config.ini file you will use with the indexer, be sure to include the option:
 ```read-mode = irreversible```